 Reading’s bigger shopping mall, it’s got over 80 shops for bargain hunters to root through.
 This is where you’ll find the higher end high street labels, with shops like Bank, House of Fraser, Oasis, Mango, Reiss, Topshop and Zara.

-If you’re hoping to catch some big names, the Hexagon is your best bet – Sarah Millican and Jason Manford were recent guests, and Russell Brand and Jimmy Carr are taking their tours there as well.
-There’s no shortage of music and gigs playing either, and the music scene is incredibly diverse – you’ll find everyone from the Moscow Philharmonic to Goldfrapp to 911 playing at the Hexagon.
+If you’re hoping to catch some big names, the Hexagon is your best bet – Sarah Millican, Jason Manford, Russell Brand and Jimmy Carr have all played here.
+There’s no shortage of music and gigs playing either, and the music scene is incredibly diverse – you’ll find everyone from the Moscow Philharmonic and Goldfrapp to 911 playing at the Hexagon.

 Norden Farm Centre for the Arts is popular with comedians before they take their show on the road - comics like Lee Mack will use it as a warm up venue to test out new material, so you stand a good chance of seeing quality shows early, and for lower prices too.